fusioninventory/fusioninventory.github.io/documentation/agent/installation/windows/index.md

 ---
 layout: page
-title: Microsoft Windows installation for agent Agent 2.3.x
+title: Microsoft Windows installation for Fusioninventory Agent
 redirect_from:
  - /documentation/agent/installation/windows.html
 ---

 # Microsoft Windows Installation

-{% include warning.html param="The new FusionInventory Agent 2.3.x comes with a <b>new</b> Microsoft Windows installer.
+{% include warning.html param="Since 2.3.x release, FusionInventory Agent comes with a <b>new</b> Microsoft Windows installer.
 The documentation you have below concerns this new installer.
 If you are looking for documentation on FusionInventory Agent 2.2.x (or earlier) and its installer, see link." %}
 You can find [documentation on FusionInventory Agent 2.2.x]({{ site.baseurl }}/documentation/agent/installation/windows_before_2.3.0.html).